wassimouricha/wassimouricha/README.md

 -------------

 * 🌍  I'm based in Lille,France
-* 🌱  I’m currently learning everything 🤣
+* 🌱  I’m currently studying at Aston ecole IT and i'm learning everything 🤣
-* 🖥️  See my portfolio at [Portfolio](http://https://wassimouricha.github.io/Portfolio/)
+* 🖥️  See my portfolio at [Portfolio](https://wassimouricha.github.io/portfoliov2/)
 * ✉️  You can contact me at [wbouricha5@gmail.com](mailto:wbouricha5@gmail.com)
 * 👯  I’m looking to collaborate with other content creators
 * 🥅  2022 Goals: Learn more programming language